 - INSTEAD – eat whole foods, grilled veggies, baked meats, al dente cooked veggies, DRINK herbal teas (verbena, camomille, etc,) still water, Sprite or 7Up if you really need a carbonated beverage.

-Allergies and the Vicious Circle with Rachel Cobb’s Acid Reflux Page:
+Allergies and the Vicious Circle with Acid Reflux:

 – Having a baby and your voice/ to Pill or not to Pill and many more questions – to be addressed soon?

 - IVF – TAKING HORMONES TO HAVE A BABY – I can not stress enough the huge and mostly irreperable damage to your cords that can be caused by the flood of hormones required to do in-vitro fertilization.
 Hormones can totally change the structure of your vocal apparatus.
 (Think men that have had sex change operations!)
 I don’t know any singers who have done these rounds of hormones who have not had major problems with their voices as a result.
 Please think about your priorities, and know that you could lose your voice in order to have a baby with this method.
 If it is that important, then of course, do it (although I think there must be other repercussions on your overall health as a result of this flood of hormones that doctors have not fully addressed in their rush to fulfill a wish that is very lucrative for them.)
 If singing is also important for you, or your only livelihood, think about adopting!
 Some foreign countries have more streamlined and simplified adoption procedures than the U.S. and maybe shorter waiting periods – adopting there can have its benefits, and there are certainly many needy children who need loving homes.